jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 * Constructor calls in the creation mechanism

 ## Factory, Revisted
 Let's briefly review the basic [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) pattern.
 The client acquires a `Feature` instance without knowing the class type.
-For example when the client acquires a `Feature` instance using the `FeatureFactory` as such:
+For example, when the client acquires a `Feature` instance using the `FeatureFactory` as such:
 ```java
 Feature feature = FeatureFactory.acquire();
 ```